-Each optional attachment can be a maximum of five pages.
-If they are longer than this, we cannot guarantee the information will be taken into account as part of our appraisal and decision making process.
+You can upload a maximum of one document or web link.
+A document can be a maximum of five pages, and we can only look at a single web page.
+If they are longer than this, we cannot guarantee the information will be taken into account as part of our decision making process.

-You can use these attachments to:
+You can use this attachment to:

-illustrate the quality of your work
+• illustrate the quality of your work